Allow me to present the ULTIMATE guide to teaching English abroad.

 Do the Right Research

 Think about your location because you will be there for a full year.
 If you sign a contract, serve the full twelve months.
 So you need to think of the best location that suits you.

 Places to Earn Good Money

 However, while the earning potential may be good, the cost of living in these cities is higher than in smaller cities.
-You can earn good money in Seoul and Taipei but as with everything the costs there are higher than some remote town in South-East Asia.
+You can earn good money in Seoul and Taipei but as with everything the costs there are higher than in some remote towns in South-East Asia.

 The Middle East and Western Europe have the highest salaries but the competition for jobs is also high.
 As is the cost of living.

-I have known people to live in a small town in China and amass quite a large chunk in savings at the end of the year.
+I have known people to live in a small town in China and amass quite a large chunk of savings at the end of the year.

 It depends heavily on your lifestyle.